 Minimizes Serious Falls

-This is the percent of residents that have had a major fall.
-Falls leading to serious injuries are routinely associated with lower levels of patient supervision.
-Better nursing care can limit the percentage of residents in a nursing home who sustain major falls.
+This indicates the percent of patients that have had a major fall.
+Falls leading to serious injuries are routinely linked to poor nursing care.
+Closer supervision minimizes the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections